virgoyal/Pallet_detection/README.md

 ## ROS2 Node

-ROS2 node development was not completed.
-I was working on macOS and ran into several compatibility issues that prevented successful integration.
+ROS2 Node Development
+I started working on the pallet_detection_node, but couldn’t complete the full ROS2 integration due to compatibility issues on macOS.
+Some ROS2 Humble dependencies and tools required for real-time testing weren’t fully supported.
+I’ve uploaded the code I wrote so far, which includes the basic structure for subscribing to image topics and running model inference.
+This can be further developed and tested on a Linux system.
 ---

 ## Notes

 - Dataset annotations were done using DINO
 - Model was trained and tested locally
-- Results and sample outputs can be found in the `outputs/` folder
+- Results and sample outputs can be found in the `results/` folder
-- This project serves as a prototype for real-time segmentation in edge-deployable robotics applications